In this article, learn how to set shells in resin. Also, I show you how to cast seashells in resin for DIY projects such as coasters and tables.

 My 5-gallon buckets were being used for a different project, so I used 6 small containers (2 groups of 3).

-Eventually, it turns clear when properly mixed and ready.
+However, it turns clear when properly mixed and ready to use.

 Next, I added 4 ounces of glow powder to each 96 ounce container.